ALEXdotR/old_algo_showcase/readme.md

   3) One of the characteristics of these methods is sensitivity to noises, which commonly appear on higher frequency data.
 On the one hand low frequency data although usually has less noises, its data size is smaller, and on the other hand high frequency data contain more noises, and thus a dilemma appears.

 I am still a new learner on quantitative methods on financial data, and I eventually moved on to a more robust method.
-Please correct me if something is wrong here.
+Please correct me if anything is wrong here.